elonsonjun/elonsonjun/README.md

 - 🔭 Building a *Deepfake Detection System* using Iris patterns
 - 💡 Passionate about *AI/ML, LLMs, and Full Stack Development*
-- 📚 Learning *TensorFlow, OpenCV, and MongoDB*
+- 📚 Learning *TensorFlow, OpenCV, and Cloud*
 - 🤝 Looking to collaborate on *AI/ML research and real-world projects*

 ---